 Answers to our most common questions from international applicants…

-Although international students (non-US citizens) are not eligible for Government Aid, TMC does offer various scholarships.
+Although international students (non-US citizens) are not eligible for Government Aid, TMU does offer various scholarships.
 More info can be found on our International Student Financial Aid Page.

-Currently, 100% of undergraduate international students at TMC receive some form of financial aid.
+Currently, 100% of undergraduate international students at TMU receive some form of financial aid.

-We cannot award you any financial aid until you have completed the entire application process, submitted all the necessary financial aid documents, and been offered admission to TMC.
+We cannot award you any financial aid until you have completed the entire application process, submitted all the necessary financial aid documents, and been offered admission to TMU.

 Here's the breakdown from last year: